-FDA backs Vytorin for kidney disease patientsOctober 31st, 2011 in Medications /
+FDA backs Vytorin for kidney disease patientsOctober 31, 2011 in Medicine & Health / Medications

 (AP) -- The Food and Drug Administration says Merck's cholesterol drug Vytorin helps reduce heart attack, stroke and related problems in patients with kidney disease, a potential new use for the blockbuster drug.